 - the genetic make-up of each patient

-Using novel methods of AI and machine learning to analyse this complex information, the research team’s goal is to help make sense of all this data and single out the factors that can help tailor treatments to the needs of each patient.
+Using novel methods of AI and machine learning to analyse this complex information, our research team’s goal is to help make sense of all this data and single out the factors that can help tailor treatments to the needs of each patient.
 By better understanding these variables, predictions of response to treatments may also be developed

 Read more on the Moorfields Eye Charity website